shaunc44/Computational_Investing/how_i_installed_QSTK_on_my_mac.md

 3. Next, download fortran for mac from http://gcc.gnu.org/wiki/GFortranBinaries

-4. After the fortran download is complete, open the terminal and paste this link with your sytem password and enter the subsequent commands in the terminal..
+4. After the fortran download is complete, open the terminal and paste this link with your sytem password and enter the subsequent commands in the terminal.
+Be sure to update the version numbers as new versions are released..
 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```